 The world must unite to limit global temperature rise to 2oC.
 It must also work hard to keep the 1.5oC alive and relevant.
 All parties need to establish bold and immediate actions and raise their ambitions.
 We require strong commitments, especially from those countries that are in a position to do so.
 Those that can and do can set an example for the rest of the world.

-At COP 27, countries can fulfill their pledges and commitments toward delivering on the targets set by the Paris Agreement.
+At COP27, countries can fulfil their pledges and commitments toward delivering on the targets set by the Paris Agreement.
 This year’s Convention should create a work program for climate change mitigation.

 Climate finance is vital to achieving the targets of the Paris Agreement.
 There needs to be international and enhanced transparency of finance flows.
 The conference must facilitate meeting the needs of developing nations, especially in Africa.
 It will also follow up on existing commitments and pledges to assess where the international community is and what more they need to do.
 The conference will check the progress on the delivery of the annual 100 billion dollars from developed to developing countries.
 This way, we can build more trust and show that actual commitments are fulfilled.

 To achieve results, agreement in the negotiations is of utmost importance at the climate conference.
 Advancing partnerships and collaborations between members will help deliver goals.
-It will also ensure that the international community adopts a resilient and sustainable economic model that places humans at the center of climate talks.
-Reaching an agreement at the COP 27 will require inclusive and active participation from all parties.
+It will also ensure that the international community adopts a resilient and sustainable economic model that places humans at the centre of climate talks.
+Reaching an agreement at the COP27 will require inclusive and active participation from all parties.
 We need to transform the way we interact with our planet.